Battle of Lübeck: Prenzlau to Lübeck

 The next day, 4,000 Prussians surrendered to two French light cavalry brigades in the Capitulation of Pasewalk.
 That night General of Brigade Antoine Lasalle and his light cavalry accepted the Capitulation of Stettin after bluffing the fortress commander into surrendering with over 5,000 troops.
 In the wake of these humiliating defeats, a number of smaller Prussian columns were mopped up.
 On 30 October, Major von Höpfner surrendered an artillery convoy with 600 soldiers, 25 guns, 48 wagons, and 800 horses at Boldekow south of Anklam.
 Bila, his older brother General-Major Karl Anton Ernst von Bila, and their 2,173 troops laid down their arms at Anklam to General of Division Nicolas Léonard Beker's dragoons on 1 November.
-That day also saw the fortress of Küstrin capitulate to one of Marshal Louis Davout's III Corps brigades.
+Approximately 100 km to the east of Berlin, that day also saw the fortress of Küstrin capitulate to one of Marshal Louis Davout's III Corps brigades.

 Leaving Ney to carry out the Siege of Magdeburg, Soult crossed the Elbe at Tangermünde and headed northeast.
 He reached Wusterhausen near Neustadt on 30 October, with his cavalry probing toward Wittstock.
 Farther to the east, Bernadotte captured a Prussian supply convoy and 20 field pieces on the 26th and reached Boitzenburg on the evening of 29 October.
-The next morning, finding that Blücher had veered northwest, he marched toward Neustrelitz.
+The next morning, finding that Blücher had veered northwest, Bernadotte marched toward Neustrelitz.
 Leading one of Bernadotte's cavalry regiments, Colonel Étienne Maurice Gérard captured 400 troops belonging to Blücher and reported that the Prussian was making for Waren.

 On 31 October, the columns of Blücher and Winning met near Waren.
 Winning wanted to escape to the port of Rostock to the north, and had already sent General-Major Karl Georg Friedrich von Wobeser ahead to organize the evacuation.
 However, Blücher overruled him and proceeded with his own strategy, which was to recross the Elbe at Boizenburg.
 From there, he planned to either join with General Karl Ludwig von Lecoq in the former Electorate of Hanover or Lieutenant General Franz Kasimir von Kleist at Magdeburg.
 Blücher reorganized his small army into two corps.
 Winning led the 11,000-strong I Corps, while Blücher commanded the 10,000-man II Corps.
 Each corps was subdivided into two heavy and one light divisions.

 At this time, there were 47,252 Frenchmen hunting for Blücher.
-Bernadotte's I Corps numbered 15,450, Soult's IV Corps counted 24,375, General of Division Louis Michel Antoine Sahuc led 2,550 dragoons, Grouchy had 2,432 dragoons, Lasalle counted 785 light cavalry, and General of Division Jean-Joseph Ange d'Hautpoul led 1,660 cuirassiers.
+Bernadotte's I Corps numbered 15,450, Soult's IV Corps counted 24,375, and from Murat's Cavalry Reserve, General of Division Louis Michel Antoine Sahuc led 2,550 dragoons, Grouchy another 2,432 dragoons in his division, Lasalle counted 785 light cavalry, and General of Division Jean-Joseph Ange d'Hautpoul led 1,660 cuirassiers.
 Bernadotte pressed ahead with 12,000 of his most fit troops, leaving the rest behind.
 Murat and his cavalry were rapidly moving west from their victories at Prenzlau and Stettin.